Okanjo/okanjo-docs/static/docs/js/OkanjoJS.md

 > Note: Links to off-site assets should be served via HTTPS.
 Failure to do so may result in the browser prohibiting unsecured assets when initialized on a page using the HTTPS protocol.

 ## Configuration

+The ad widget accepts the configuration parameters either in the constructor when instantiating or on the target element as data attributes.

+> Data attributes: For parameters that contain an underscore (`_`), substitute a dash (`-`).
+Additionally, parameter that accept an array of values, you can provide a CSV instead.

 key ((optional, default is `null`))
 :   API widget key.
 If not set, then it is assumed that the key is set globally via `okanjo.key`.